sibvisions/reactUI.styleexample/README.md

 **In the newer Node version I had a problem where multiple `npm link` commands did not work. (node 16.x.x) for me 14.x.x worked fine**

-## Getting Started
+# Getting Started
 Import the "ReactUI" Component from the reactUI library, in your main file (e.g. App.tsx) render the component and pass properties as you wish.

+## Setting the Theme and Coloring Scheme
+Setting the theme and coloring scheme is possible in three ways.
+You can set it via URL parameters in your browser, as property of the ReactUI component in your code or if you have the development environmental variable, you can also set it in your config.json file.

+  **Available themes:**
+  - basti
+  - basti_small
+  - basti_mobile

+  **Available color-schemes:**
+  - default
+  - dark
+  - orange
+  - blue

-### Config.JSON
+### 1. Config.JSON
-If you don't enter the required properties in the URL, it is also possible to add a config.json file into your public directory (only works with devbundle):
+If you don't enter the required properties in the URL, it is also possible to add a config.json file into your public directory (only works with devbundle).
+This has the least priority:
 ```json
 {
     "appName": [application name here],